jermspeaks/jermspeaks.github.io/_posts/letters/2017-11-27-strangers-5-julie-valenti.md

 I had the chance to read Julie's book on a plane ride from San Jose to St. Louis.
 The book is for people with a confusing childhood and therapists.
 I would make the case the book can also be for people who don't have a confusing childhood.
 I recognize I strugge with some of the concepts.

 The 20 concepts are tools to help arm the reader.
-Julie write about each concept, goes into examples of how the concept applies, and supplies a self-assessment.
-The concepts and self-assessments are the result of Julie's work for the past few decades.
-The self-assessments help the reader answer questions to help solidify their understanding of how the concept relates to them.
-This sounds like high praise, but I will return to the book over the course of the next few months, slowly working through the self-assessments.
+Julie writes about each concept by going into examples of how the concept applies.
+At the end of the concept, she supplies a self-assessment.
+The self-assessment asks the reader questions.
+These questions help solidify their understanding of how the concept relates to them.
+I have not finished through the self-assessments on my first reading, and will return to them.

-Many of the concepts have follow-ups on building habits to help them through tough situations.
+Many concepts apply to the reader's efforts in dealing with tough decisions.
+By giving alternatives to dealing with these situations, the reader can build habits.
 Or unlearning habits that have been ingrained since their childhood.
-After reading the book, Julie hopes the reader asks what they are doing in the world, why do they do what they do based off their hardwiring, what they can do different, and how to go about doing different.
+After reading the book, Julie hopes the reader asks themselves the big questions.
+What they are doing in the world?Why do they do what they do based off their hardwiring?
+What they can do different?
+How to go about doing different?

-I fail to communicate why something is making me angry or overly emotional.
-One of Julie's concept goes over a 5 part communication formula.
-Let's enter a sample scenario.
 Betty is at home, making dinner for her husband James.
 Betty is eager to talk to James when he gets home.
 Betty hears James come in and welcomes him home.
 James has a frustrated look on his face and tells Betty not to talk to him.
 Betty's confused and frustrated.
 As mentioned, Betty was expecting James to come home and talk to her.
 Now that her expectations are thwarted, Betty must face her own thoughts and emotions.
 Betty has yelled at James in the past for similar behavior before.
 None of the previous encounters have ended well.
 Betty takes a breath and reviews the 5 part communication formula.

 1. Observation